graphprotocol/graph-improvement-proposals/gips/0000-template.md

 Updated: <The date the GIP was last updated.>
 Stage: <The current stage of the proposal.
 Specified by the author and confirmed by editors by virtue of a GIP being accepted into an editor's view of the repo.>
 Discussions-To: <The forum post where this proposal is discussed.>
 Category: <(Optional) The type of GIP or GRP.
 This field should be left blank for GRCs.
-Valid types are "Protocol Logic," "Protocol Interfaces," "Subgraph API," "Process," "Economic Parameters," and "Protocol Charters".>
+Valid types are "Protocol Logic", "Protocol Interfaces", "Subgraph API", "Process", "Economic Parameters", and "Protocol Charters".>
 Depends-On: <(Optional) A list of GIPs that this GIP depends on.
 If some other type of dependency exists, include a reference link here and an explanation in the body of the GIP.>
 Superseded-By: <(Optional) A GIP that supersedes the current proposal.
 If this field is specified, the stage of the GIP should be "Withdrawn".>
 Replaces: <(Optional) A GIP that this proposal is intended to supersede.>